donny-dynamite/Process-Injection/01 Intermediate/00 Process Hollowing/README.md

 _**The Process Hollowing Problem**_

 Normal operation:
-- normally, a running process will have a valid, initialised in-memory IAT that contains absolute memory addresses of all the functions it requires
+- normally, a running process will have a valid, initialised in-memory ```IAT``` that contains absolute memory addresses of all the functions it requires
-- however as the process was created in a ```SUSPENDED``` state, and the executable image was subsequently unmapped with ```NtUnmapViewOfSection()```, that original IAT of the process is now destroyed
+- however as the process was created in a ```SUSPENDED``` state, and the executable image was subsequently unmapped with ```NtUnmapViewOfSection()```, that original ```IAT``` of the process is now destroyed

 Injected payload:
-- the in-memory IAT of the injected payload is initially stale/blank, as it was copied directly from its static, on-disk state (from Step 4)
+- the in-memory ```IAT`` of the injected payload is initially stale/blank, as it was copied directly from its static, on-disk state (from Step 4)
-- therefore, the in-memory IAT of the payload, must be manually patched and updated with the correct absolute memory addresses of all the functions it requires
+- therefore, the in-memory ```IAT``` of the payload, must be manually patched and updated with the correct absolute memory addresses, of all the functions it requires

 <br>
 <br>